sarbis/sarbis-blog/SQLServerDockerMac/SQLServerMac.md

-# Setting up SQL server development environment on Mac OS & Docker
+# Setting up SQL server on Docker in Mac OS

 ## A short background